ptahsohn/BridgingTheGap/README.md

 4. [Screenshot](#Screenshot)
 5. [Trivia](#Trivia)

-## Overview
+## Background
-This is an Android app that generates a dummy QR Code through the Daraja API that in a real world situation can be used to conduct MPESA Transactions using the MPESA app...
+- This documentation seeks to provide a detailed, clear and resourceful guide on how to consume the Daraja API in Android...
+- It is based on the Dynamic QR endpoint but can be applied to the others...
+- This app also uses Jetpack Compose to generate the QR Code...

 ## Requirements
 Here's a list of what you need to run the app: